Ariane Daguin

-Ariane Daguin is a French born American business owner, author, culinary celebrity and educator.
-Born in Auch, in the Gascony region of France, she was the first child of parents Jocelyne and Michelin starred chef André Daguin.
-She is the co-founder, CEO and owner of the American gourmet meat distributor, D'Artagnan.
-She also co-founded the non-profit farm foundation All For One One For All Farm in 2021.
+Ariane Daguin is a French-American business owner, author, culinary celebrity and educator.
+Born in Auch, in the Gascony region of France, she was the first child of parents Jocelyne and Michelin-starred chef André Daguin.
+She is the co-founder of the American gourmet meat distributor, D'Artagnan where she served as CEO until 2022.
+She remains active as a consultant.
+She also co-founded the non-profit farm foundation All For One One For All (AOOA) Farm in 2021, which includes a distillery and café open to the public.
+In addition to her culinary and business ventures, she is also a philanthropist and investor in several food startups.

 Biography

-Daguin was born on March 12, 1958, and grew up assisting her father with food preparation and gaining the skills and knowledge necessary to eventually launch D'Artagnan in America.
+In 1978, Ariane moved to the United States to pursue an academic degree at Columbia University.
+While studying in New York City, she worked part-time for a local pâté producer, an experience that set the foundation for her future endeavors.
+In 1985, she seized an opportunity to market duck and foie gras from the Catskills, leading to the launch of D’Artagnan, a company dedicated to premium meats, game, and gourmet products.

-In 1978, she came to America to pursue an academic degree at Columbia University.
-While living in New York City and attending school, Daguin was working part time for a New York pâté producer.
-In 1985, Daguin was presented with an chance to market duck and duck foie gras from the Catskills area of New York, and she launched D'Artagnan.
-As the company grew, it also started marketing other poultry that held to a standard of no hormones, no cages, no stress.
+In 2021, she and her daughter, Alix Daguin (born 1988), co-founded All For One One For All (AOOA) Farm, a regenerative silvopasture farm and education center in New York’s Hudson Valley.
+Inspired by Alexandre Dumas’ Three Musketeers, AOOA Farm promotes responsible agriculture, community well-being, and environmental sustainability.
+The farm also features a distillery and café open to the public.

-In 1988, Daguin gave birth to her first and only child, her daughter, Alix Daguin.
+Ariane’s contributions to the food industry have earned her the James Beard Foundation Award for “Who’s Who of Food and Beverage in America”, Bon Appétit’s Lifetime Achievement Award, and France’s prestigious Legion d’Honneur.
+She is also a board member of City Harvest and the founding president of Les Nouvelles Mères Cuisinières, an international association of women chefs.

-Daguin has appeared on many television shows, podcasts and has been the subject of numerous articles.
-She appeared on several television shows, including on Anthony Bourdain's No Reservations for the 2017 "Holiday Special" Episode.
-Bourdain also named his only daughter after Daguin.
+Ariane has appeared on programs such as Anthony Bourdain’s No Reservations, Beat Bobby Flay, and Martha Stewart Living.
+Bourdain, a longtime admirer of her work, even named his only daughter after her.
+She is also the author of D’Artagnan’s Glorious Game Cookbook and her autobiography, D’Artagnan à New York (Grasset).

-Early Professional Career
+Early professional career

 Daguin started out supplying meat and poultry via D'Artagnan to chefs, such as Daniel Boulud, David Burke, Patrick Clark (the first black chef to win a James Beard Award), and Jean-Louis Palladin.

 The company was the first in America to distribute fresh foie gras.
-The company was one the first to commercialize organic chicken in the USA, even though the USDA hadn't yet defined organic.
+The company was one the first to commercialise organic chicken in the US, even though the USDA hadn't yet defined organic.

-Later Professional Career
+Later professional career

 D'Artagnan

 In August 2005, Daguin bought out her co-founder.
 The company then started growing rapidly, reaching record sales of $50 million in 2008 and then ballooning to $130 million in revenue in 2019.

 Some of the major milestones included creating and introducing the Rohan duck breed in 2011, and opening an additional four warehouses and distribution centers.